scuttlerobot/SCUTTLE/hardware/electronics/beagleboard_wishlist.md

 ## Wishlist for Beaglebone Blue upgrades by the SCUTTLE team:
 #### STATUS: (re-collecting input from previous document as of 07.20)

-### Performance related
+### Performance Requests
-* charging of 3 cell LiPo batteries
+* Charging of 3 cell LiPo batteries
-* servos must be able to be run from battery OR plugin power independently
+* Servos must be able to be run from battery OR plugin power independently
-* keep at least 2 motor outputs based on PRU for high frequency
+* Keep at least 2 motor outputs based on PRU for high frequency

-### Hardware related
+### Hardware Requests
 * keeping 2 wifi signals is great
 * Reverse polarity protection
 * 12v motor outputs